The Station nightclub fire: Ignition

-Sparks from the gerbs ignited the insulation foam, and flames were visible on the wall above the stage within nine seconds of their ignition.
-The flames were initially thought to be part of the act; only as the fire reached the ceiling and smoke began to bank down did people realize it was uncontrolled.
-Twenty seconds after the pyrotechnics ended, the band stopped playing and lead singer Jack Russell calmly remarked into the microphone, "Wow... that's not good."
-Within 40 seconds of the ignition, Great White had stopped playing and left the stage and the venue's fire alarm began to sound, but it was not connected to local fire department.
-The Station did not have a sprinkler system installed.
-Thick smoke began to fill the station one minute after the ignition and the crowd began to escape the building.
-The fire spread throughout the building and was completely engulfed within six minutes of the pyrotechnic ignition.
+Within a few seconds, multiple sparks from the gerbs instantly ignited the insulation foam, and flames were visible on the wall above the stage nine seconds after their ignition.
+The flames were initially thought to be part of the act; only as the fire continued to grow rapidly and reach the ceiling and smoke quickly began to bank down did people realize it was uncontrolled.
+Twenty seconds after the pyrotechnics ended, the band stopped playing, the crowd began to back away from the stage, and lead singer Jack Russell calmly remarked into the microphone, "Wow... that's not good."
+Within 40 seconds of the ignition, Great White had stopped playing and left the stage as The Station's fire alarm began to sound, although it was not connected to the local fire department.
+The Station had no sprinkler system installed.
+Thick smoke began to rapidly fill The Station one minute after the ignition, and the crowd began to evacuate the building in a frenzied panic.
+The fire continued to quickly spread throughout the building and completely engulfed it within six minutes of the pyrotechnic ignition.